-When you lose a loved one to a preventable accident caused by the negligence of others, you may have a wrongful death claim.
-Seeking damages for the wrongful death of your loved one may be a means of holding negligent parties accountable for their misconduct and getting compensation for your losses.
+If you lose a loved one to a preventable accident caused by the negligence of others, you may have a wrongful death claim.
+Seeking damages for the unjust passing of your loved one may be a means of holding negligent parties accountable for their misconduct and getting compensation for your losses.
 Getting the advice of a Dallas wrongful death lawyer may be the most effective way of determining whether you have a valid legal claim.

 Wrongful death claims are civil claims against people or companies that caused the death of someone.
-The death typically must have occurred through the carelessness, recklessness, neglect, or other wrongful acts of the responsible parties.
-Some surviving family members may file wrongful death claims against these parties for causing the death of their loved one, even if they are not criminally liable for the death.
+The death typically must have occurred through the carelessness, recklessness, neglect, or other acts of the responsible parties.
+Some surviving family members may file fatal accident claims against these parties for causing the death of their loved one, even if they are not criminally liable for the death.

 Some common examples of situations that might give rise to wrongful death claims may include:

 - Defective products that lead to the death of consumers

 - Acts of medical malpractice by a doctor or hospital

 - Motor vehicle accidents resulting from speeding, failing to yield or driving while distracted

 To prove a case for wrongful death, the parties pursuing the claim must provide evidence showing that it was more likely than not the irresponsible conduct of the responsible parties that caused the death.
 They must prove that the parties are responsible for the death by a preponderance of the evidence.
 A fatal injury attorney in Dallas may evaluate an incident that led to a death and determine whether a valid fatal injury claim exists.

 Who Is Eligible to File a Wrongful Death Claim in Dallas?